kevinlawler/kona/README.md

 Kona is the open-source implementation of the K programming language.
 K is in the APL family of languages.
 If you are an expert programmer who doesn't know an APL but wants to learn one, then this is the place to start.
 The K language is ASCII-based so you don't need a special keyboard.

 For many people, K is the preferred APL dialect.
 It tends to be popular with investment bankers, the performance obsessed, analysts with endless data, blasé experts, and other smart people with not a lot of time.
 K is a vertical language, meaning, fewer machines and fewer keystrokes do the same job, at the expense of a higher clock rate.
 It is a demanding language.
-For this reason, K tends to be inappropriate for large teams.
-Perhaps the right way to think of it is as special ops gear.

 K was originally designed by Arthur Whitney and [Kx Systems](http://kx.com/).
 Praise for K should be taken to refer to Kx's K. Kx sells a popular database called KDB+.
 People can and do create networked trading platforms in hours.
 If your business needs production K support, you can [evaluate KDB+ prior to purchasing from Kx](http://kx.com/software-download.php), or possibly speak with Kx consulting partner [First Derivatives](http://www.firstderivatives.com/).